openstack-archive/fuel-docs/pages/frequently-asked-questions/0090-ha-notes.rst

 Pacemaker Settings
 ------------------

-Pacemaker is the cluster resource manager used by Fuel to manage Quantum resources, HAProxy, virtual IP addresses and MySQL Galera (or simple MySQL Master/Slave replication in case of RHOS installation) cluster.
+Pacemaker is the cluster resource manager used by Fuel to manage Quantum resources, HAProxy, virtual IP addresses and MySQL Galera cluster.
 It is done by use of Open Cluster Framework (see http://linux-ha.org/wiki/OCF_Resource_Agents) agent scripts which are deployed in order to start/stop/monitor Quantum services, to manage HAProxy, virtual IP addresses and MySQL replication.
 These are located